Bona Mega Wood Floor Finish Review Page

 Mega is Bona's best selling product, and it's their best seller for many good reasons - Since this superb product was introduced in 1995, Bona have produced many, many millions of litres of Mega and have calculated that 160 million m2 of wood floors have been coated.

-Bona Mega has many plus points, one of which is that it has been designed with renewable resources [vegetable oils] included in the formulation, which can only be a good thing, and has excellent flow and leveling properties as well, Bona recommend using a primer coat before using Mega, Bona Prime would be eminently suitable, although Bona Novia would be fine to use as the primer/1st coat as well.
+Bona Mega has many plus points, one of which is that it has been designed with renewable resources [vegetable oils] included in the formulation, which can only be a good thing, and has excellent flow and levelling properties as well, Bona recommend using a primer coat before using Mega, Bona Prime would be eminently suitable, although Bona Novia would be fine to use as the primer/1st coat as well, a compatible solvent based primer can also be used as a first coat prior to a further 2 coats of Bona Mega being applied.

 In my experience, whether you are using a roller to apply this product onto your wooden floor or using a more professional 'T' bar type of applicator, Bona Mega is easy to apply, and if you apply the product as you should it will look superb and leave you with a durable, hard wearing surface that will give you years of service if properly maintained.